nishantksmccd/war-prediction-nn/README.md

 # War Prediction Neural Network

+This repository contains supplemental material for my paper, WarGames and Dot Products.

 This is the MATLAB code for my war prediction neural network.
 It was created for Honors at the College of San Mateo, an honors project with a foundation course in MATH 270 (Linear Algebra).

 The neural network was made from scratch by Niko Kompella in Fall 2025.